14joined/Priority-based-Scheduling/README.md

 Case 2: With RMS, there are some inputs which lead to missing process's dealine.
 The output will be written in a line.

 Case 3: Everything works fine and we get the execution orders by RMS or EDF scheduling.

-Alert: No one has verified my code yet, so mistakes can be inevitable!
-And by the way, I have not written any README before, and I really want to receive any corrections and suggestions!

 Email: khang.vt183561@sis.hust.edu.vn